Raising a Bilingual Baby: 5 Things Parents Should Do

 What do you don’t need to raise a bilingual baby

-I have good news for you!
-Despite all of the advertisements out there, I’m putting my pediatrician hat on to tell you that you don’t need a million toys!
+Good news!
+Despite the ads that bombard us everywhere, I’m putting my pediatrician hat on to say you don’t need a million toys.

-With the exception of video-chatting with relatives, screen-time can negatively affect development and attention span.
+Besides video chatting with relatives, screen time can negatively affect development and attention span.
 Please don’t park your baby in front of the television; infants and young toddlers need interaction with real life, including quiet exploration.

 What should I do when my bilingual baby becomes a toddler?

 Reassess your language goals, resources, and support system!
-If raising a bilingual child remains an important goal, continue bonding in the minority language.
+If raising a bilingual child remains important, continue bonding in the minority language.

 Keep singing and reading to your child, and talk to your child while doing everything from chores to adventures outdoors.